daSpinelli/daSpinelli/README.md

 ### [Super Customers](#) (In progress...)
 This project will result in clusters (groups) of customers in a database from an e-commerce company.
-The goal of clustering this customers is to find out the ones who is able to participate of a loyalty program, the super customers.
+The goal of clustering this customers is to find out the ones who is ellegible to participate of a loyalty program, the super customers.
 I used:
 - Python to build clustering and all the EDA;
 - Random Forest Regressor as embedding;